chawlajay/Calculator/README.md

 ## Snake Game
 Two different snake games.
 One with pure JS and other with JS + jQuery
-## Calculator
-Made a Standard Calculator using Javascript.
-Will add a Scientific calculator also.
 ## Digital Clock
 Added a Clock of 12 and 24 Hour Format.
 ## Analog Clock